robertpuccinelli/robertpuccinelli.github.io/_posts/2019-09-03-3d-printer-services.markdown

 ## Services

-If you're interested in a service, please send an email to the address underneath my picture on the side.
+If you're interested in a service, please send an email to the address underneath my picture on the side or to robert (at) puccilabs.com .
 My phone number is also listed on the flier posted around SCI-Arc.
 If you're interested in an upgrade that isn't listed here, please reach out!

 ### Beginner
   * Assemble printer - $75